Dhesika-24/RetailPulse-AI./README.md

 We chose this problem because business owners already have valuable data, but they often lack the tools to convert that data into clear decisions.
 RetailPulse AI helps bridge that gap by identifying problems, explaining their causes, and recommending actions that can improve profitability and business growth.

+---

-## 💡 Solution
+## 💡 Our Solution

-RetailPulse AI acts as an AI-powered business co-founder that continuously analyzes data and suggests actionable improvements.
+RetailPulse AI acts as an AI-powered business co-founder that continuously monitors business performance and provides intelligent recommendations before problems become costly.

+---

-## ✨ Features
+## ✨ Core Features

-- Sales Analytics
+* 📊 Sales Analytics
-- Inventory Prediction
+* 📦 Inventory Intelligence
-- Root Cause Detection
+* 🧠 Root Cause Detection
-- AI Marketing Generator
+* 📢 Marketing Recommendations
-- Revenue Forecasting
+* 📈 Revenue Forecasting
-- Executive Dashboard
-- Business Health Score
+* 🎯 Business Health Score

-## 🤖 Agent Workflow

-Perceive → Analyze → Decide → Act → Observe
+* 🖥️ Executive Dashboard
+*
+---

 ## 🛠 Tech Stack

-Frontend: React + Tailwind CSS
+* Frontend: React + Tailwind CSS

-Backend: FastAPI
+* Backend: FastAPI

-AI: Gemini/OpenAI
+* AI: Gemini / OpenAI

-Database: PostgreSQL
+* Database: PostgreSQL

-## 📈 Future Scope

-- POS Integration
-- WhatsApp Assistant
-- ERP Integration
-- Voice Agent
+---

+## 🌟 What Makes RetailPulse AI Different?

+Most retail software tells business owners what happened.

+RetailPulse AI tells them:

+✅ Why it happened
+✅ What action to take
+✅ What outcome to expect

+---

 ## 👥 Team

+Prompt Pirates

 KartiLine Agentic AI Hackathon 2026